 A Coach Works For A Passion.

 The purpose of the list above was to demonstrate there is more to coaching than just “being an expert or managing someone.”
 A coach has the potential to positively impact and influence the lives of others.
 Without an appreciation of the word, how can you fully respect the position and the responsibility?

 Being called a coach carries a tremendous amount of responsibility.
 So many people are looking for guidance, motivation and someone to believe in them at times when they believe in themselves the least.
 Simply put, the world wants and needs more great coaches.
-Although there are numerous skills of a coach that are essential, there is rarely much time spent educating coaches in those areas.
-Which is why I created the Coaching Greatness 1-day Live Event.
-This 6-hour coaching workshop will fill that void and make you a better coach.

 In an attempt to further illustrate what it means to be a coach, I have also created a free 30 minute video course about my coaching philosophy for you.
 You can view it here: